 Are they coming through your email newsletter?
 Organic search?
 Paid ads on social?
 If the bounce rate is especially high for one of these sources, it could mean that something at the source—like your ad copy or title tag and meta description in search results—needs to be tweaked to better convey your message.
 If that Facebook ad doesn’t prepare people for what they’ll actually see on your page, they’ll probably end up leaving.

-If someone gets hit with a chatbot, a full-screen popup ad for your newsletter, and a popup coupon offer in quick succession, they’ll probably run.
+If someone gets hit with a chatbot, a full-screen popup ad for your newsletter, and then a popup coupon offer in quick succession, they’ll probably run.
 Be mindful of the popups and ads you use, and incorporate them seamlessly into your site instead of throwing them in the user’s face.

 If you’re selling marketing automation software, you want people coming to your site who already know what that is and can better understand the benefits your product offers.
 You don’t want to draw in someone who’s just discovering the concept.
 If that person finds you and clicks through to your site, they might become overwhelmed and leave very quickly, which will affect your site’s overall bounce rate.